-- Combine Dry Rub ingredients (if using) and set aside.
+- Combine Dry Rub ingredients and set aside.

-- Place chicken wings on smoker, close the lid and let cook for 45-60 minutes or until the internal temperature reads approx. 160-162 degrees F.
+- Place chicken wings on smoker (directly on the grat), close the lid and let cook for 50-70 minutes or until the internal temperature reads approx. 160-162 degrees F.

 - Remove from smoker and turn smoker temp up as high as it will go OR turn your grill on to high heat.
 When smoker or grill is hot, sear chicken wings on both sides for about a minute each.

 - Remove from grill and let rest 5 minutes.